 Conditions are written into or referenced in solicitation & award documents (ADS 204.3.4(a)(6))

-AORs/CORs oversee implementation (ADS 204.3.4(b))
+AORs/CORs oversee implementation (ADS 204.3.4(b)) IEE conditions provide the bedrock on which life-of-project mitigation and monitoring criteria are established.

 What if I need to do an Environmental Assessment?